 Another crate using gui and implementing the Draw trait on a SelectBox struct

 Our library’s user can now write their main function to create a Screen instance.
 To the Screen instance, they can add a SelectBox and a Button by putting each in a Box<T> to become a trait object.
 They can then call the run method on the Screen instance, which will call draw on each of the components.
-Listing 17-9 shows this implementation:
+Listing 17-9 shows this implementation.

 src/main.rs